gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 Some examples:

-- As an Inkteam, we're prioritizing podcasts to conference talks, because they take way less time and build on an existing community/listener base.
-The exception is key events like JAMStack and DrupalCon that are landmark events for specific communities.
+- We strive to appear on podcasts, because of the huge reward / time effort, as well as because podcasts build on an existing community/listener base.

 - We encouraging the community to give conference talks, write on their own blogs, and on the Gatsby blog.
-Individuals can establish themselves publicly as talented developers and Gatsby experts, while companies using Gatsby
+Individuals can establish themselves publicly as talented developers and Gatsby experts, while companies using Gatsby can publicly showcase their efforts for both internal and recruiting benefit.

 - Jason's livestreams are fundamentally collaborative — inviting one person who is an expert in a different technology for cross-pollination.